 Competitive Salaries Combined with Low Benefit Costs

-Average annual base salaries ($US) for various LSHT professions
+Median annual base salaries ($US) for various LSHT professions, for 2014

-Selection of five large North American metropolitan regions specializing in LSHT, 2012
+Selection of five large North American metropolitan regions specializing in LSHT.
+1.00 CNd = 0.8843 USD

-Operating costs more than 14% lower than for other metropolitan regions specializing in LSHT
+Operating costs 12% lower than for other metropolitan regions specializing in LSHT

 Total Operating Costs for an LSHT Business